 Normally at this point even a bad contractor will know when to cut his losses, cancel the deal, and move on to easier targets.
-Click here for a template letter consumers can use to get out of bad contracts.

 Obviously the best way to avoid this difficult situation is to use a reputable contractor that does not play any of these games.
 If a homeowner uses a company like Excel Roofing, they will never experience any of these problems.

 Excel lets customers out of the deal at any time and never charges cancellation fees.
 We do ask that the homeowner pay for the permit and any restock fees on materials.

 Most importantly, we never ask for any money up front.
 With Excel Roofing, You Don’t Pay a Cent Until You Are Content!